JoSeTe4ever/marvel-heroes/README.md

 it is mandatory to prefix the variables with REACT_APP in order to the create react app cli to understand it.

-## proxy option in package.json

-This is a cool feature to get rid of the CORS problems.
-If several APIS are needed, you can install the http-middleware package "http-proxy-middleware" and add a setupProxy.js file in the src project folder.

 ## another cool api